awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-other.md

 1. For **Select rotation interval**, choose one of the predefined values—or choose **Custom**, and then type the number of days you want between rotations\.

    Secrets Manager schedules the next rotation when the previous one is complete\.
 Secrets Manager schedules the date by adding the rotation interval \(number of days\) to the actual date of the last rotation\.
 The service chooses the hour within that 24\-hour date window randomly\.
-The minute is also chosen somewhat randomly, but weighted towards the top of the hour and influenced by a variety of factors that help distribute load\.
+The minute is also chosen somewhat randomly, but is weighted towards the top of the hour and influenced by a variety of factors that help distribute load\.

 1. For **Choose an AWS Lambda function**, choose your rotation function from the drop\-down list\.
 If you haven't yet created the function, perform the steps in [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md)\.
 Return and perform this step when the function is created and ready to associate with your secret\.